 There is a risk that interest rates might drop meaning you are paying more than you might have been had you fixed for a shorter period.

-There are only a limited number of 7 and 10 year fixed rates mortgage deals on the market.
+There are only a limited number of 7 and 10-year fixed rates mortgage deals on the market.
 These have always been the least popular.
-Customers tend to feel this is too long to fix in for as a lot can change in a decade!
+Customers tend to feel this is too long to fix as a lot can change in a decade.

 When choosing your mortgage deal be mindful of booking and arrangement fees.
 A booking fee is payable up-front and an arrangement fee is payable on completion.
 Some people add fees to their mortgages, but this increases the total amount repayable as interest accumulates on the fee.

 If you are taking out a small mortgage then it is more likely that you would want to take out a mortgage with no fees, even if a slightly higher rate of interest applies.
-The opposite applies if you are taking out a medium or large mortgage, your Advisor will help you with this tricky decision.
+The opposite applies if you are taking out a medium or large mortgage, your mortgage advisor in Leicester will help you with this tricky decision.